hantsy/jakartaee10-sandbox/docs/rest.md

 ## CDI as Injection Provider

-In the initial Jaxrs 3.1 proposal, an exciting feature is using CDI as default injection provider to replace the existing one in Jaxrs, that means you can use `Inject` to replace Jaxrs specific `Context` to inject Jaxrs specific resources.
-But this feature is delayed to the next version, and not included in the final 3.1 version.
+In the initial Jaxrs 3.1 proposal, an exciting feature is using CDI as default injection provider to replace the existing one in Jaxrs, that means you can use `Inject` to replace Jaxrs `Context` to inject Jaxrs specific resources.
+Unfortunately this feature is delayed to the next version, and not included in the final 3.1 version.

-Jersey itself provides an extra module to implement this feature.
+But Jersey itself provides an extra module to implement this feature.

 Let's create a simple TODO Jaxrs application to expose resources at the `/todos` endpoint.